On redundant Sylow subgroups: Results

 \begin{Lem} Let $G$ be a finite group with a redundant Sylow $p$-subgroup.
 Then $\nu_p(G)\ge p^2+p+1$. \end{Lem} \begin{proof} Let $P\in\Syl_p(G)$ be covered by $P_1,\ldots,P_k\in\Syl_p(G)\setminus\{P\}$ such that $k$ is as small as possible.
 Then $P\cap P_i\ne P\cap P_j$ for $i\ne j$.
 Since $P$ is not the union of $p$ proper subgroups, we must have $k\ge p+1$.
 Let $g\in\N_P(P\cap P_i)\setminus P_i$.
 Then $g\notin\N_G(P_i)$, since otherwise $P_i\langle g\rangle$ would be a $p$-subgroup larger than $P_i$.
 Hence, the Sylow subgroups $P_i^{g^j}$ for $j=1,\ldots,p$ are pairwise distinct and

 In this way we obtain $kp$ Sylow $p$-subgroups different from $P$.
 Hence, $\nu_p(G)\ge kp+1\ge p^2+p+1$. \end{proof}

 \begin{Lem} Let $G$ be a finite group with a redundant Sylow $p$-subgroup.
 Then $\nu_p(G)$ is not a prime. \end{Lem} \begin{proof} Let $G$ be a minimal counterexample with $P\in\Syl_p(G)$ redundant.
-By hypothesis, the conjugation action of $G$ on $\Syl_p(G)$ is primitive with kernel $N:=\bigcap_{g\in G}\N_G(P)^g$.
-Since $P$ is the unique Sylow $p$-subgroup of $PN$, we obtain $\nu_p(G)=\nu_p(G/N)$.
-Hence, we may assume that $N=1$ and $G$ is a primitive permutation group of prime degree $q$.
+As in the proof of \autoref{p2}, we may assume that $G$ is a transitive permutation group of prime degree $q:=|\Syl_p(G)|$.
 By a result of Burnside, $G$ is a subgroup of the affine group $C_q\rtimes C_{q-1}$ or a $2$-transitive almost simple group (see \cite[Corollary~3.5B and Theorem~4.1B]{DM}).
 The first case is impossible, since $P$ must be non-cyclic.
 The latter case can be investigated with the classification of the finite simple groups (see \cite[p.
 99]{DM} or \cite{Guralnickpprim}).
-More precisely, the socle $S$ of $G$ is one of the following simple groups: \begin{enumerate}[(i)] \item $S=A_q$.
+More precisely, the socle $N$ of $G$ is one of the following simple groups: \begin{enumerate}[(i)] \item $N=A_q$.
 Since the stabilizer $A_{q-1}$ must have a normal Sylow $p$-subgroup, it follows that $q=5$ and $p=2$.
-It can be checked that neither $G=A_5$ nor $G=S_5$ have a redundant Sylow $2$-subgroup.
+By \autoref{p2}, neither $G=A_5$ nor $G=S_5$ has a redundant Sylow $2$-subgroup.

-\item $S=\PSL(2,11)$ with $q=11$.
-Here $|G:S|\le 2$ and the stabilizer is isomorphic to $A_5$, so it cannot have a normal Sylow $p$-subgroup.
+\item $N=\PSL(2,11)$ with $q=11$.
+Here $|G:N|\le 2$ and the stabilizer is isomorphic to $A_5$, so it cannot have a normal Sylow $p$-subgroup.

-\item $S=M_{11}=G$ with $q=11$.
+\item $N=M_{11}=G$ with $q=11$.
 Again the stabilizer $M_{10}$ has no normal Sylow $p$-subgroup.

-\item $S=M_{23}=G$ with $q=23$.
+\item $N=M_{23}=G$ with $q=23$.
 Here the stabilizer $M_{22}$ is simple.